encoredev/encore/docs/how-to/share-db-between-services.md

 title: Share SQL databases between services
 ---

-By default, each service in an Encore app has it's own database, running in its own isolated environment.
+By default, each service in an Encore app has its own database, running in its own isolated environment.
 This approach has huge benefits: load balancing between services and making failure of the whole app almost absolutely impossible to name a few.

 But in some cases you might want to get access to a database, that belongs to another service.
 Since the release of v0.17 we can now reference databases by name with `sqldb.Named("name")`, enabling multiple services to reference a single database.

 ## Example

-Let's say you have a simple `todo` service, with the only one table:
+Let's say you have a simple `todo` service, with only one table:

 **`todo/migrations/1_create_table.up.sql`**